DSaunders/MyBlog/a-return-to-blogging.md

 The version of me who wrote that first blog post in 2013 would still agree with current-me on most things.
 I still believe code quality is a worthwhile investment, that 'agile' is more than just implementing Scrum, and that copy/pasting files over FTP is not the correct way to deploy to production (we were doing some wild things in 2013, weren't we!).

 I have more experience now though.
-I'm a little older, and think I'm a little better at seeing both sides of a debate (not about FTP-deployments to production though..
+I'm a little older, and think I'm a little better at seeing both sides of a debate (not about FTP-deployments to production though...
 I stand by that one!)

 ## Why write on the internet?

 There's something cathartic about writing things down and publishing them on the internet for the world to see.

 Of course, 'the world' rarely saw anything I wrote.
 Sometimes my writing would be posted on Hacker News and trigger a debate.
-More often, nobody would read them... but it didn't matter.
+More often, nobody would read them, but it didn't matter.

 Posting on the internet was the end goal, but the real benefit was the process of writing it down in the first place.